 This article applies to Visual Studio 2015.
 If you're looking for the latest Visual Studio documentation, see Visual Studio documentation.
 We recommend upgrading to the latest version of Visual Studio.
 Download it here

-This article demonstrates how to use the Shader Designer to export a Directed Graph Shader Language (DGSL) shader so that you can use it in your app.
+This document demonstrates how to use the Shader Designer to export a Directed Graph Shader Language (DGSL) shader so that you can use it in your app.

 After you create a shader by using the Shader Designer and before you can use it in your app, you have to export it in a format that your graphics API understands.
 You can export a shader in different ways to meet different needs.

 In Visual Studio, open a Visual Shader Graph (.dgsl) file.